irenekarijadi/RF-LSTM-CEEMDAN/README.md

 1. In order to run the model, the packages need to be installed first using this line of code:
 `pip install -r requirements.txt()`
 2. To visualize the data, run the [Plot Dataset.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Plot%20Dataset.ipynb)
+3. To visualize the decomposition results [Plot CEEMDAN result.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Plot%20CEEMDAN%20result.ipynb) must be executed.
+4. To obtain and visualize prediction results using proposed hybrid RF-LSTM based CEEMDAN method, must be executed
-3. To obtain the result for University Dormitory dataset, [1.
+5. To obtain the performance results of the proposed method compared with other prediction methods for University Dormitory dataset, [1.
 Experiments for University Dormitory Building.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/1.%20Experiments%20for%20University%20Dormitory%20Building.ipynb) must be executed.
-4. To obtain the result for University Laboratory dataset, [2.
+6.To obtain the performance results of the proposed method compared with other prediction methods for University Laboratory dataset, [2.
 Experiments for University Laboratory Building.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/2.%20Experiments%20for%20University%20Laboratory%20Building.ipynb)must be executed.
-5. To obtain the result for University Classroom dataset, [3.
+7. To obtain the performance results of the proposed method compared with other prediction methods for University Classroom dataset, [3.
 Experiments for University Classroom Building.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/3.%20Experiments%20for%20University%20Classroom%20Building.ipynb) must be executed.
-6. To obtain the result for Office dataset, [4.
+8. To obtain the performance results of the proposed method compared with other prediction methods result for Office dataset, [4.
 Experiments for Office Building.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/4.%20Experiments%20for%20Office%20Building.ipynb) must be executed.
-7. To obtain the result for Primary Classroom dataset, [5.
+9. To obtain the performance results of the proposed method compared with other prediction methods result for Primary Classroom dataset, [5.
 Experiments for Primary Classroom Building.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/5.%20Experiments%20for%20Primary%20Classroom%20Building.ipynb) must be executed.
-8. To visualize the decomposition results [Plot CEEMDAN result.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Plot%20CEEMDAN%20result.ipynb) must be executed.

 <!-- Results-->
 <h2 id=Result>:computer: Result</h2>